cinjon/cinjon.github.io/_posts/2015-10-25-the-rules-of-the-game.md

 That would be interesting.

-[^n]: This is a non-trivial requirement on the machine.
+[^1]: This is a non-trivial requirement on the machine.
 K-12 schools in America don't even require that students know grammar well enough to teach it to others.
 They just need to pass tests that determine they grasp the faculties.
 These tests are often times multiple choice but also written.
 Training a computer to perform well on that is much easier than what I'm suggesting.